 The nonprofit or not-for-profit sector offers a great wealth of services to the artistic and arts-related communities in the United States and worldwide.
 The list of organizations will be expanding and we invite your input on additional organization and content to make this resource as user-friendly as possible.

 Artistic Freedom Initiative (“AFI”) is comprised of human rights activists, lawyers, academics, and artists working together to promote artistic freedom and peaceful dialogue through art.
 AFI directly assists artists whose freedom of expression has been restricted and supports artists who have demonstrated a commitment to advancing progressive social change and fundamental human rights.
-Brooklyn, NY.
+Worldwide.

 Artists’ Legal Outreach (“ALO”) offer resources, workshops, and clinics for low-income artists throughout British Columbia and across Canada.
 Canada.

 Artists Rights Society (“ARS”) generally works for copyright, licensing and monitoring organization for visual artists in the United States.
 ARS protects its member artists from copyright infringements.
 Nationwide.

 Arts Law Centre of Australia provides free or low cost specialized legal advice, education and resources to Australian artists and arts organizations across all art forms, on a wide range of arts-related legal and business matters.
 Arts Law’s Artists in the Black program delivers targeted services to Aboriginal and Torres Strait Islander artists nationally.
 Australia.